RicardoMicale/Simpl/README.md

 go run main.go <FILE_NAME>
 ```

-With the download there is a file called 'example.smp' that has an example of the language, which you can run and modify with the command above, subtituting <FILE_NAME> with 'example.smp' and it will show the output for he code.
+With the download there is a file called 'example.smp' that has an example of the language, which you can run and modify with the command above, substituting <FILE_NAME> with 'example.smp' and it will show the output for he code.

 ## Installation